 1. Related party transactions are subject to abuse because reporting entities may be induced to enter transactions that may not reflect economic realities or may not be fair and reasonable to the reporting entity or its policyholders.
 As such, related party transactions require specialized accounting rules and increased regulatory scrutiny.
 This statement establishes statutory accounting principles and disclosure requirements for related party transactions.

+2. This statement shall be followed for all related party transactions even if the transaction is also governed by other statutory accounting principles.
+Furthermore, this statement shall be followed in all transactions which involve unrelated parties as intermediaries between related parties.
+In determining whether a transaction is a related party transaction, consideration shall be given to the substance of the agreement, and the parties whose actions or performance materially impact the insurance reporting entity under the transaction.
+For example, an investment acquired from a non-related intermediary, in which the investment return is predominantly contingent on the performance of a related party, shall be considered an affiliated investment.
+As a general principle, it is erroneous to conclude that the mere inclusion of a non-related intermediary eliminates the requirement to assess and properly identify the related party transaction in accordance with the provisions of this statement.
+It is also erroneous to conclude that the presence of non-related assets in a structure predominantly comprised of related party investments, eliminates the requirement to assess and identify the investment transaction as a related party / affiliated arrangement.

-2. If a company receives the stock of an affiliated company as a capital contribution rather than through a purchase, the transaction shall be accounted for according to SSAP No. 25—Affiliates and Other Related Parties (SSAP No. 25), SSAP No. 95—Nonmonetary Transactions (SSAP No. 95), or SSAP No. 97—Investments in Subsidiary, Controlled and Affiliated Entities (SSAP No. 97), based on the details of each transaction.
+3. If a company receives the stock of an affiliated company as a capital contribution rather than through a purchase, the transaction shall be accounted for according to SSAP No. 25—Affiliates and Other Related Parties (SSAP No. 25), SSAP No. 95—Nonmonetary Transactions (SSAP No. 95), or SSAP No. 97—Investments in Subsidiary, Controlled and Affiliated Entities (SSAP No. 97), based on the details of each transaction.
 The statutory purchase method within SSAP No. 68—Business Combinations (SSAP No. 68) is not applicable for stock received as a capital contribution.

 Proposed Revisions to SSAP No. 26R—Bonds:

-5. Investments within the scope of this statement meet the definition of assets as defined in SSAP No. 4—Assets and Nonadmitted Assets and are admitted assets to the extent they conform to the requirements of this statement.
+5. Investments within the scope of this statement issued by a related party, or acquired through a related party transaction, are also subject to the provisions and disclosure requirements of SSAP No. 25—Affiliates and Other Related Parties.
+Investments within the scope of this statement meet the definition of assets as defined in SSAP No. 4—Assets and Nonadmitted Assets and are admitted assets to the extent they conform to the requirements of this statement and SSAP No. 25.

 Proposed Revisions to SSAP No. 32—Preferred Stock

 2. Investments in preferred stock of subsidiaries, controlled or affiliated entities, including preferred stock interests of certified capital companies (CAPCO) per INT 06-02: Accounting and Reporting for Investments in a Certified Capital Company (CAPCO) are included within the scope of this statement.
+In addition to the provisions of this statement, preferred stock investments in SCA are also subject to the provisions of SSAP No. 25 and SSAP No. 97.

-9. Preferred stocks meet the definition of assets as defined in SSAP No. 4—Assets and Nonadmitted Assets and are admitted assets to the extent they conform to the requirements of this statement.
+9. Preferred stocks meet the definition of assets as defined in SSAP No. 4—Assets and Nonadmitted Assets and are admitted assets to the extent they conform to the requirements of this statement, SSAP No. 25 and SSAP No. 97.

 Proposed Revisions to SSAP No. 43R—Loan-backed and Structured Securities: